kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 ClusterSetIP / `<clusterset-ip>` / clusterset IP = as defined in [KEP-1645: Multi-Cluster Services API](README.md): “A non-headless ServiceImport is expected to have an associated IP address, the clusterset IP, which may be accessed from within an importing cluster.
 This IP may be a single IP used clusterset-wide or assigned on a per-cluster basis, but is expected to be consistent for the life of a ServiceImport from the perspective of the importing cluster.
 Requests to this IP from within a cluster will route to backends for the aggregated Service.”

 Cluster ID / `<clusterid>` = the cluster id stored in the `id.k8s.io ClusterProperty` as described in [KEP-2149: ClusterId for ClusterSet identification](../2149-clusterid/README.md).
 Though this can be any valid DNS label, the recommended value is  a kube-system namespace uid ( such as `721ab723-13bc-11e5-aec2-42010af0021e`).
-For ease of KEP readability, this document uses human readable names `clusterA` and `clusterB` to represent the cluster IDs of two clusters in a ClusterSet.
+For ease of KEP readability, this document uses human readable names `cluster-a` and `cluster-b` to represent the cluster IDs of two clusters in a ClusterSet.

 ### 2.2 - Record for Schema Version